-- 5. A candidate may 'self-certify' in support of an extension application for acute short term illnesses (such as migraine, norovirus, gastroenteritis, flu, Covid-19 or diarrhoea), up to 7 days per submission. - In these circumstances a candidate may apply directly to the Proctors for the extension or late submission excusal, rather than needing to make a request through their college or department. - 7.
+- 5. A candidate may 'self-certify' in support of an extension application for acute short term illnesses (such as migraine, norovirus, gastroenteritis, flu, Covid-19 or diarrhoea), up to 7 days per submission. - 6.
+In these circumstances a candidate may apply directly to the Proctors for the extension or late submission excusal, rather than needing to make a request through their college or department.
+Where this will be the first application for an extension for an assessment, the application should be made through Student Self-Service.
+If the candidate has already been granted an extension for the assessment on the basis of independent evidence, the application should be made through the college (or department for candidates who do not have a college). - 7.
 Requests for further time following self-certification must be support by medical evidence. - 8.
 Self-certification cannot be used in relation to exam excusal.